-The front of the wireless router includes these status lights you can use to verify connections.
+The front panel of the wireless router includes these status lights.

-Figure 2-1: wireless router Front Panel
+Figure 2-2: wireless router Front Panel

+You can use the status lights to verify connections.
 Viewed from left to right, the table below describes the lights on the front panel of the router.